SUKOHI/v-crud-state/README.md

 # About state

-This package recognizes 4 states from hash value of URL.
+This package recognizes 4 states from hash value of URL by default.

 * index
 * create